ampproject/amphtml/extensions/amp-inline-gallery/1.0/README.md

 #### `inset`

-Default: `false`

-Boolean attribute indicating whether to display the pagination indicator as inset (overlaying the carousel itself)
+Boolean attribute indicating whether to display the pagination indicator as inset (overlaying the carousel itself).
+Default is `false`.

 ### Props for `BentoInlineGalleryThumbnails`